Yo-kai Watch 2: Gameplay

-Much like its predecessor, Yo-kai Watch 2 is an open world role-playing video game, where the player is given control of player character Nathan Adams or Katie Forester.
+Much like its predecessor, Yo-kai Watch 2 is an open world role-playing video game, where the player controls player character Nathan Adams or Katie Forester.
 Players navigate around the open world, using the Nintendo 3DS' touchscreen to find and befriend various Yo-kai scattered across the overworld.
 Players can give enemy Yo-kai a food item that they like before or during battle to have a chance at befriending them after winning the battle.
 After the battle, any of the enemy Yo-kai may approach the player character and give them its Yo-kai Medal, allowing it to be used in the player's team.
-A new feature in battles is using the Yo-kai Watch Model Zero to use "G Soultimate" moves, which are more powerful Soultimate moves that use up the Soul meters of all adjacent Yo-kai.
+A new feature in battles is using the Yo-kai Watch Model Zero to use "G Soultimate" moves, which are more powerful Soultimate moves that consume the Soul meters of all adjacent Yo-kai.
 The Model Zero also allows the use of “Poking”, which uses the touch screen to find a particular sweetspot on an enemy Yo-kai to increase the likelihood of befriending it.
 Other sweetspots can be poked to gain extra damage, money, or experience.
-Yo-kai can also be acquired through the Crank-a-kai (Gasha Machine) by collecting in-game coins or using Play Coins.
+Yo-kai can also be acquired through the Crank-a-kai by collecting in-game coins or using Play Coins.
 Certain Yo-kai are necessary for completing the game's main quest, and some Yo-kai can be acquired through various subquests.
-Yo-kai can evolve into more powerful versions of themselves if they reach a certain level or combine with a particular item or Yo-kai.
+Some Yo-kai can evolve into more powerful versions of themselves if they reach a certain level or combine with a particular item or Yo-kai.
 The Yo-kai are divided amongst eight different classes called “Tribes”, each with their own strengths and weaknesses.
 There are also Legendary Yo-kai that can only be obtained by collecting a particular set of Yo-kai listed in the Yo-kai Medallium, a compendium of the different Yo-kai the player has encountered or befriended.
 When the player encounters a Yo-kai, they battle it using six previously befriended Yo-kai.
 The touchscreen is used during battles to rotate the player's Yo-kai in battle, clear up status effects on the player's Yo-kai, or charge up the Yo-kai's Soultimate abilities.
-While the original Yo-kai Watch featured nearly 250 Yo-kai, Yo-Kai Watch 2 features nearly 450, including several that were featured as bosses in the original game.
+While the original Yo-kai Watch featured nearly 250 Yo-kai, Yo-kai Watch 2 features nearly 450, including several that were featured as bosses in the original game.